Nursing (Child)

 Modules

-Finally, module explores key theories within the behavioural sciences to build an understanding of people’s lived experience of health change, wellbeing and functioning, and how these impact on their relationship with the health care system and wider society.
+The module will introduce the student to the basics of pharmacology and medicines management, which will be developed as they progress through the programme.
+Finally, the module explores key theories within the behavioural sciences to build an understanding of people’s lived experience of health change, well-being, and functioning, and how these impact on their relationship with the health care system and wider society.

 Modules

-Building on the skills developed in year 1, you will hone your skills in searching and critically analysing research literature and policy, considering findings in relation to the reality of practice environments.
+This module builds on Foundations of Nursing Practice in year 1, focusing in on meeting the acute/crisis and longer-term health needs of children and young people, accounting for their physical, psychological, social, and cultural contexts.
+Building on the skills developed in year 1, students will hone their skills in searching and critically analysing research literature and policy, considering findings in relation to the reality of practice environments.

 This module will develop apprentice/students’ knowledge and understanding of practice inquiry and the service improvement process, contextualised within a chosen module ‘pathway’ (4/5 will be offered, with the flexibility to change between years as new health care issues/innovations emerge).
 They will be exposed to a range of tools/approaches to change and quality improvement used within healthcare.